How to use

 How to use Outset

-Outset helps you turn a rough idea of a trip into a clearer picture of conditions, risks, and what needs sorting before you go.
+Outset helps you turn a rough idea of a trip into a practical overview of conditions, risks, and preparation decisions.

 You do not need perfect information to start.
 The goal is to build a useful plan, not a perfect one.